 Are cavities permanent?

 Dental cavities are permanent.
 They are decayed areas of your tooth that develop into holes and openings.
-Fillings come in to replace the decayed tooth and strengthen your weakened tooth.
+Fillings come in to replace the decayed area and strengthen your weakened tooth.
 Without a filling or crown, the cavity will only get larger and cause more harm.

 What are the stages of a cavity?

-Give us a call at 757-656-6368, or request a dental exam and consultation online today.
+Give us a call at 757-656-6368, or request a dental exam online today.